tcAquino/ParticleTrackingOF/README.md

 License information can be found in the file LICENSE.txt.

+## Contributors

+- Tomás Aquino
+- Nolwenn Delouche

 ## About the author

-This repository was developed by Tomás Aquino.

-Tomás Aquino can be contacted at tomas.c.aquino@gmail.com.
+Tomás Aquino is a researcher at IDAEA--CSIC, Barcelona, Spain.
+He can be contacted at tomas.aquino@idaea.csic.es